catherine-newman/social-news/README.md

 ## Features

-- User interaction - Make comments on an article.
-To make a comment, please login to the website using one of the provided usernames (click the button for whichever username you want to use).
+- User content - Post an article to the site.
+To make a post, please login to the website using one of the provided usernames (click the button for whichever username you want to use).
+- User interaction - Signed in users can comment on an article.
 - Comment deletion - Users can delete their own comments.
 - Voting - Anyone can vote on article and comments - login is not necessary.